jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

   --type hdd --medium ~/VirtualBox\ VMs/$VM/$VM.vdi
 ```

-Create a IDE controller to mount the iso installer image.
-In my case, I use CentOS 7 minimal iso
+Create a IDE controller to mount the iso installer image in order to begin the installation process.
+E.g. I will use the CentOS 7 minimal image iso.

 ```shell
 VBoxManage storagectl $VM --name "IDE Controller" --add ide